-Table 2-7.
+Table 2-6.
 Home Page Overview

 Web Page Item Description Admin Settings Username ?
 The username to access the web interface.
 Enter up to 25 characters.
 Password ?
 The password to access the web interface.
 Enter up to 25 characters.
 Confirm Password ?
 Confirm the web interface password.
 Current Status Serial Number Shows the device serial number.
 Mac Address Shows the device Mac address.
 Firmware Version Shows the current firmware version.
 Partition 2 Contains a complete copy of bootable software.
 Partition 3 Contains an alternate, complete copy of bootable software.
 Booting From Indicates the partition currently used for boot.
 Boot From Other Partition Allows the user to boot from the alternate partition.
 IP Addressing Shows the current IP addressing setting (DHCP or static).
 IP Address Shows the current IP address.
 Subnet Mask Shows the current subnet mask address.
 Default Gateway Shows the current default gateway address.
 DNS Server 1 Shows the current DNS Server 1 address.
 DNS Server 2 Shows the current DNS Server 2 address.
 SIP Volume Shows the current SIP volume level.
 Multicast Volume Shows the current Multicast volume level.
 Ring Volume Shows the current Ring volume level.
 Sensor Volume Shows the current Sensor volume level.
 Microphone Gain Shows the current microphone gain level.
+Push to Talk Microphone Gain Shows the current push to talk microphone gain level.
 SIP Mode Shows the current status of the SIP mode.
 Multicast Mode Shows the current status of the Multicast mode.
 Event Reporting Shows the current status of the Event Reporting mode.
 Nightringer Shows the current status of the Nightringer mode.
 Primary SIP Server Shows the current status of the Primary SIP Server.
 Backup Server 1 Shows the current status of Backup Server 1.
 Backup Server 2 Shows the current status of Backup Server 2.
 Nightringer Server Shows the current status of Nightringer Server.

-Table 2-7.
+Table 2-6.
 Home Page Overview (continued)

-Web Page Item Description Import Settings Browse Use this button to select a configuration file to import.
+Web Page Item Description Intrusion Sensor Shows the current status of the intrusion sensor when the Home Page is refreshed.
+Import Settings Browse Use this button to select a configuration file to import.
 Import Config After selecting a configuration file, click Import to import the configuration from the selected file.
-Then, click Save and Reboot to store changes.
 Export Settings Export Config Click Export to export the current configuration to a file.
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.